 By Neha from Travelmelodies

-If you’re visiting the United States for the first time or travelling to a state beyond your own, Atlanta in Georgia is a great first stop!
-Atlanta has incredible restaurants perfect for any foodie, lots of top museums for history buffs, art-lovers, and science fans, plus outdoor parks and gardens and fun nightlife!
+If you’re visiting the United States for the first time or travelling to a state beyond your own, Atlanta in Georgia is one of the best East Coast cities to visit!
+With plenty of restaurants, Atlanta is one of the best places in the East Coast for foodies, lots of top museums for history buffs, art-lovers, and science fans, plus outdoor parks and gardens and fun nightlife!

 Although you can see a lot of Atlanta in a day, it is best visited over a weekend as there is much to do.
 The Georgia Aquarium is the largest in the world, with 10 million gallons of water housing their exhibits!
 It’s a must-do!
 Don’t miss the Atlanta History Center with a museum, plus historic gardens and homes, including Swan House, which has been featured in numerous movies.

 For stunning views of the skyline, visit Piedmont Park where at the Midtown Reflection viewing point, you can take in Atlanta’s beauty!

 Lastly, the Atlanta Botanical Gardens are incredible because they have unique, giant topiary sculptures, including an extensive Alice in Wonderland-themed exhibit right now.
 See if you can find the Cheshire Cat, the White Rabbit, and even Alice herself!